xappublic/sopera-dita-framework/trunk/docs/README.txt

 1. Open the file build.properties and change the dita.version variable to the correct version value;
 2. Set the source.dir variable to the folder with source dita files;
 3. Set the path to the ditamap file with help of map.file variable.
-2. Run start.cmd file to start the PDF generation process.
+2. Run forjavaapp.bat file to start the PDF generation process.
 3. Go to the "out/ditamapFilename/pdf" folder and locate your PDF file.

+Known issues
+1. If "ant not found" message is shown, you have to run forjavaapp.bat and convert.jar from project folder.